 AI can help teams achieve more quickly and often more cost-effectively.
 We are beginning to see leading organizations create super teams using AI for predictive modeling, collaboration across long distances in real-time, and detecting patterns more quickly.

-As employers and employees try different approaches to remote and hybrid work, companies must listen to their employees’ feedback and concerns to avoid losing valuable staff.
+As employers and employees try different approaches to remote and hybrid work, companies must listen to their employees’ feedback and concerns to avoid losing valuable team.
 Offering flexible work policies can also be a great way for organizations to attract new talent, as there is high demand for remote positions.

-Additionally, adaptable workspaces will become the norm, with companies minimizing office space and creating flexible and multi-functional environments to accommodate the evolving needs of the workforce.
 These trends reflect the dynamic nature of the modern workplace and the ongoing efforts to optimize productivity, collaboration, and employee satisfaction.
 Learn more about the future of work and watch the webinar replay, L&D Trends 2023: How to Design Winning Learning Programs for a Hybrid Workforce.